 Plastic bags take up less room in the freezer and are single-use items, so there is no washing involved.
-However, filling them and pouring milk out of them can be awkward.
+Some milk storage bags will connect directly to your expression device.
+This can help reduce waste.

 Hard containers are made of plastic or glass.
-You lose fewer milk fats and antibacterial cells when you use a hard plastic or glass container.
+Research shows that you lose fewer milk fats and antibacterial cells when you use a hard plastic or glass container.
 The drawback for this is that they can take up a lot of space in your freezer.

 Wash, rinse and sterilise all containers before using them for milk storage.
 Using a non-chemical sterilising method is best.
 This could include a steam steriliser or microwave steriliser.